Brucewang15/WatMeet/README.md

-﻿# WatClub
-# UWFlow but for clubs!
+﻿# WatClub.
+UWFlow but for clubs!

 ## Our vision